Project Settings

 Repositories

 Projects can contain one or more git repositories.
-Each repo is configured independently:
+Each repo shows:

 • Path — relative path from the workspace root